2022 Henan banks protests: Frozen accounts

 In April 2022, four rural banks in the Henan province stopped allowing customers to withdraw cash because "the banks were upgrading their systems".
-Thousands were denied access to their accounts, triggering a bank run as customers of the four bank attempted to withdraw their funds en-masse.
+Thousands were denied access to their accounts, triggering a bank run as customers of the four banks attempted to withdraw their funds en-masse.
+The frozen accounts are estimated to worth 40 billion yuan, affecting 400,000 people.